CortexIntelligentAutomation/docs/content/en/docs/2025.3/Guides/user-guides/user-interfaces/gateway/dev/flow-editor/right-panel/exceptions-viewer.md

 ---
 title: "Exceptions Viewer"
 linkTitle: "Exceptions Viewer"
-description: "View details of any exceptions during flow debugging."
+description: "View details of any exceptions that occur when debugging a flow."
-weight: 50
+weight: 40
 ---

 # {{% param title %}}